Memory Kernel Coupling Theory: Obtain Time Correlation Function from Higher-order Moments

 with $\bm{\mathcal{Q}} = \bm{\mathcal{I}} - \bm{\mathcal{P}}$ being the complementary projection operator.

 Thus, we have the derivative of Eq.~\ref{eqn:CORR}:~\cite{montoya2016approximate,bhattacharyya2024mori}

 Here, the inhomogeneous term $D(t)$ can be removed via the proper choice of projection operator and is zero for us.
+Please refer to Supplemental Material (SM) for details.
 Now if we want to get $C_{\mu\mu}(t)$, the only thing we need to know is the $K_1(t)$.
 However, as mentioned at the beginning of the Letter, it is difficult to directly calculate $K_1(t)$ according to Eq.~\ref{eqn:Kn}, as the calculation of $\hat{f}(t)$ (Eq.~\ref{eqn:f}) involves the application of the projected propagator.
 So next, we introduce the most crucial part of the Letter, where we decompose $K_1$ to avoid time evolution at the quantum mechanical level.

 Firstly, $K_1(0)$ can be directly obtained without time evolution based on Eq.~\ref{eqn:Kn} using $\hat{f}(0)=\bm{\mathcal{Q}}i\mathcal{L}_{\text{}}\hat{\mu}$ in Eq.~\ref{eqn:f}.
 More generally, one can show